dibakarece/OwnGalleryView/README.md

 # OwnGalleryView

 This is a simple Gallery View Demo project.
 Which help you to learn, how to create Own Gallery App like android Gallery for android 2.2 to higher.
-Import this project in your Eclipse workspace and import lib (appcompact-v7).
+Import this project in your Eclipse workspace and import lib (appcompact-v7).Set Android target version API 21

 # Project View index:
 1. Phone Image Album.